Bank of England likely to hold fire, work on guidance revamp

 Options range from broadening the indicators used from the unemployment rate to include, say, wage growth; or copying the U.S. Federal Reserve's "dot chart" - a published matrix of each policymaker's view on future interest rates.

-The Bank may not set out in detail next week how it will expand forward guidance but the inflation report might at least offer insight.
+The BoE may not set out in detail next week how it will expand forward guidance but the inflation report might at least offer insight.

 ECONOMIC REVIVAL